stegnerw/Sunrise_Alarm_Clock/README.md

 The seven segment multiplexer has the following major components:
 - 555 astable oscillator to generate a steady clock pulse.
 - Four 8-bit shift registers to hold the digit values, driven by the 555 circuit.
-- 7-bit counter to select which digit is active on the display
+- 7-bit counter to select which digit is active on the display.

 ### NeoPixel Signal Generation

 The NeoPixel signal generation circuit has the following major components:
-- 3.2768 MHz oscillator to drive a counter
+- 3.2768 MHz oscillator to drive a counter.
 - Two 64-bit shift registers to store the light values.
 - Two 4-input multiplexors to generate either 1 or 0 signals.
 - 12-bit counter to control the shift register and multiplexors.